Requinard/casus-transaction-validator/README.md

 # Luminis Rotterdam Case

+Check `docs` for more info

 ## How to run/access

+### Frontend

+The frontend can currently only be run locally.

+- cd frontend
+- npm install
+- npm run start

 ### Local

-you will need a linux and python3.6+ installation for this
+you will need a linux and python3.8+ installation for this

 - cd app
 - pip install poetry
 - poetry install
 - python main.py

-You can now access this app at localhost:8000
+This should print the CLI help command.
+To run the webapp, use `python main.py run`

 ### Docker